This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Present to the Medical Review Panel

-Maine does require that you take this additional step before officially beginning your lawsuit against the defendants.
-You must present information and evidence to the review panel.[2]
+Maine requires you to take this additional step before officially beginning your lawsuit against the defendants.
+You must present information and evidence to the review panel.[3]

 The panel will form an opinion on your case, although it is not binding.
 It is merely a hurdle you have to go through to be able to file.
 Even if the panel finds against you, you may still proceed and file the lawsuit.